chasoft/docs.chasoft.net/docs/ari/guides/pages/index.md

 They are, such as Terms of Service, Disclaimer page.
 You create the file by yourself.

+**Adding custom pages to your website and have some configuration**
 ```mdx-code-block
 import LiteYouTubeEmbed from 'react-lite-youtube-embed';